bitwarden/help/_articles/send/create-send.md

 {% capture cli_info %}
 ### Send from the CLI

-The following are sample commands to help you get started Sending from the CLI.
+The following are sample commands to help you get started using Send from the CLI.

 To create a simple text Send with a [deletion date]({{site.baseurl}}/articles/send-lifespan/#deletion-date) set to 14 days from creation: